eeditiones/e-editiones-website/posts/reinvention-2024.md

 ---
 title: "Reinvention, Responsibility & Resurrection: how to future-proof an edition"
 short: "Reinvention, Responsibility & Resurrection"
-lead: "several e-editiones members will join the DH2024 - Reinvention & Responsibility conference at Washington, D.C."
+lead: "As the time passes, many of the digital editorial projects struggle to remain available to the public..."
-date: 2024-08-06
+date: 2024-08-09
 author: Magdalena Turska, Helena Bermudez Sabel
 tags:
   - conference